-When it comes to the SAT and ACT, high scores mean a greater chance getting into college.
-Although there are many other important aspects of your college application, it's imperative that students do their best on these tests.
+When it comes to the SAT and ACT, high scores mean a greater chance getting into a college or university.
+Although there are many other important aspects of an undergraduate application, it's imperative that students do their best on these tests.

 Fortunately, there's help.
-Many test preparation materials are available online, some of which include real test questions and previously used tests.
-Sometimes, however, the attention of a personal tutor makes all the difference.
+The attention of a personal tutor can make all the difference.
 If you're considering hiring a private SAT or ACT tutor, take a look at the advantages and disadvantages.

 Tutors Help Plan for Tests

 SAT and ACT tutors, whether they're private or work for a test-prep company, have systems to help students manage their study time wisely.
 The best tutors also cater to individual students.

 To make the most of your SAT or ACT tutor, take a practice test to determine what you need to work on.
 Your tutor will review your preliminary scores and come up with a plan to help you improve.

 Tutors Motivate You